state-hiu/Mapgive/_posts/plan/0100-01-02-event-guide.md

 ### Registration
 It is often helpful to “require” registration.
 Although there is no fee for participation, having participants register beforehand gives a very good sense of how many people will show up, and additional event details can be provided on the registration page.
 Plus, this provides a way to track who attended and acts as a failsafe in case something comes up that requires a change in venue, rescheduling, or cancellation.

 <a href="https://www.eventbrite.com/">Eventbrite</a> is good.
 This is free, if the event is free, and it has some nice features that allow management of the tickets/event.
 Sometimes, events like this charge a nominal fee to encourage people to actually show up if the register.
+Eventbrite also allows you to have multiple registration types, for instance you can have people register as beginner, intermediate, or advanced mappers to better plan your event.

 It's not necessary to turn anybody away for the event who show up, but who did not register.
 Again, registration is mainly a tool to help with logistics.

 ### Agenda

 It can be helpful to start with an OSM beginners workshop at the front end of the event (for an hour or so), then have experienced OSMers join in.
 Or perhaps assign an experienced OSMer to a small group of people during the first hour to work with them closely.
+Aim for having at least a 1:4 ration fo experience to new mappers.

 ## Venue Logistics